 A chameleon of the Mediterranean and the Alps - expect snow-capped peaks to sun-kissed palm trees, traditional Tyrolean huts to strike-a-pose sustainable architecture, pasta to knödels, dapper Italian styling to lederhosen, Habsburger Villas to sleek modernist architecture, expresso to schnapps and the ski piste to botanical gardens.

-Good life, Das Gute Leben and Doce Vita - South Tyrol, Südtirol, Alto Adige – it is an enchanting destination.
+The Good life, Das Gute Leben and La Dolce Vita - South Tyrol, Südtirol, Alto Adige – it is an enchanting destination.

 Bijou refuges crafted deep in the countryside or clinging to the wild coastline, these hideaways bring style to the gems of nature.explore